 The ship, which brought the obelisk, finally reached Constantinople in 390, during the reign of Emperor Theodosius.
 However, Proclus (the governor of the city), who was responsible for the transfer of obelisk to Hippodrome, failed in his post.
 Egyptian Obelisk broke while moving from the port to Hippodrome.
 The 20-meter-long upper part of the Obelisk was erected next to the Walled Column in Hippodrome.
 The 15-meter bottom part was placed on the square in the port.

 The obelisk, which separated from the 15-meter base, was shortened.
 It was rather short compared to the Walled Column.
 For this reason, a marble base prepared by Roman sculptors was placed under the Obelisk.
 On this base, Roman emperor Theodosius and his sons were depicted watching the races.

-Descriptions and Hieroglyphs on the Egyptian Obelisk
+Hieroglyphs on the Obelisk of Theodosius

 At the top of the Obelisk, Thutmose III is depicted kneeling before Amun, the most powerful god of Ancient Egypt.
 The hieroglyphs, engraved all over the obelisk, describe how Thutmose was the lord of the Ancient World, with the help of the mighty gods Amun and Horus.
 Celebrating the 30th anniversary of his reign, Thutmose was praised to expand its territory to Mesopotamia.